Force-Sensing Linear Potentiometer: 4.0″×0.4″ Strip, Customizable Length

 4″ FSLP strip with top ink layer removed, revealing the internal conductor layer.

 Interlink refers to this product as their 10 cm FSLP.
 We also carry their smaller standard (1.4″×0.4″) FSLP.

-If the position of the force is not important for your application, we carry six versions of force-sensing resistors (FSRs) that can be used to measure the amount of applied force but not its location:
+If the position of the force is not important for your application, we carry five versions of force-sensing resistors (FSRs) that can be used to measure the amount of applied force but not its location: